nopnop2002/esp-idf-sx126x/udp-socket/README.md

 ### LoRa to UDP
-Receive from LoRa and publish as UDP.
+Receive from LoRa and send to UDP.
 ESP32 acts as UDP Client.
 You can use this script as UDP Server.
 ```python3 ./udp-server.py```